learn-co-curriculum/dsc-join-statements/README.md

 You will be able to:

+* Write SQL queries that make use of various types of joins
 * Compare and contrast the various types of joins
-* Discuss the syntax and structure of `JOIN` statements
-* Discuss the role of foreign and primary keys in them
+* Discuss how primary and foreign keys are used in SQL
+* Decide and perform whichever type of join is best for retrieving desired data

 ## CRM Schema

 In almost all industry cases, rather than just working with a single table you will generally need data from multiple tables.
 Doing this requires the use of **joins** using shared columns from the two tables.
-For example, here's a diagram of a mock customer relationship management database.
+For example, here's a diagram of a mock customer relationship management (CRM) database.
 <img src='images/Database-Schema.png' width=550>

 ## Connecting to the Database